 Before throwing my very hard earned dollars down on a pair of plantar fasciitis socks I’d get a plan in place from a podiatrist.

 A podiatrist like one of the team at Pride.

 A plan to identify what are the modifiable and non-modifiable factors leading to my plantar fasciitis.

-Then, I’d be working on my part of the plan, doing my exercises, changing my shoes, getting my orthotics… Whatever my podiatrist and I agreed upon would be the best course of action to get my heel pain under control.
+Then, I’d be working on my part of the plan, taping, doing my exercises, changing my shoes, getting my orthotics… Whatever my podiatrist and I agreed upon would be the best course of action to get my heel pain under control.

 If you’d like to get your plantar fasciitis treatment plan then book online with the podiatrists at PridePlus Health here.
 There’s clinics in Melbourne CBD, Pascoe Vale, Emerald, Monbulk and even online podiatry via telehealth.